 Tip #5 – do not respond directly to texts, emails, or phone calls

 Last but not least, it seems that not a day goes by that I don’t come across another tale of someone getting scammed out of a significant amount of money.
 Young and old alike can be convinced by a scammer that something is afoot with one of their accounts, or that there’s an investment opportunity that will make them a lot of money, or that a relative needs to borrow money urgently to resolve a problem.
-The common denominator in nearly all of these rouses is that the scammer made first contact either by text, email, or phone.
+The common denominator in nearly all of these rouses is that the scammer made first contact either by text, email, or most likely a phone call.

 Many times these initial contacts are disguised as being from a legitimate source.
 The text/email/call will appear to come from the agency or institution as identified but you should always be wary, especially if you are urged to act quickly.
 Never respond directly using any links provided in a text or email and never divulge any personal information if you are contacted by phone.
 Initiate your own contact to follow up on those inquiries using the website login you normally would use for that account or if you prefer/need to speak to someone directly, look up the appropriate number to call yourself.